LakshitSinghBishtTM/xLaDe/docs/END_TO_END_TRACE.md

 ```
 rm -rf .xlade
 ```
+Note:
+This command removes only xLaDe’s project-local state directory.

-Note: Do NOT use ```sudo rm -rf /``` though
+Do NOT run ```sudo rm -rf /```
+(xLaDe experiments should be reversible — your operating system should not be.)

+Effect:

-Resets all project-local xLaDe state.
+* Resets all project-local xLaDe state
-Lean remains unaffected.
+* Lean source files and kernel remain untouched

 ## Summary
 This trace demonstrates that xLaDe orchestrates ecosystem experiments, records state explicitly, and remains reversible and non-invasive.